-It seemed like yesterday when I arrived in London ready to begin the academic year in a weather that was surprisingly warmer than I expected.
+It seemed like yesterday when I arrived in London ready to begin the academic year in weather that was surprisingly warmer than I expected.
 I was eager to develop the ability to look at an issue so personal to me in a new way so that I could contribute to an intelligent debate about migration.
 I was hungry for facts, theories, philosophical and legal frameworks to help steer a conversation in a more meaningful and productive way.

-I had gotten tired of the pervasive rhetoric that plagues most public debates, especially those we have seen on immigration policy in the United States and United Kingdom.
-I had shared my personal story of deportation over year ago hoping to convince others to get past the black and white view of immigrants lacking a legal status; one in which you are either judged as an illegal that deserved to be expelled from a country or deemed a traitor who had abandoned her country of citizenship.
+I had gotten tired of the pervasive rhetoric that plagues most public debates, especially those we have seen on immigration policy in the United States and the United Kingdom.
+I had shared my personal story of deportation over a year ago hoping to convince others to get past the black and white view of immigrants lacking a legal status; one in which you are either judged as an illegal that deserved to be expelled from a country or deemed a traitor who had abandoned her country of citizenship.
 However, articles that would include my personal account were bombarded with hundreds of comments like those below that in some shape or form vilified us:

 ‘…Most people here in the US see you ‘as a problem’ and you’re ‘stigmatized’.
 You’re the illegal alien.
 Your parents had no respect for our laws and borders and they and you are resented for that here’ –UT San Diego reader (September 15, 2013)